-4.40.10 Funding Weblate development
+5.40.10 Funding Weblate development

-You can fund further Weblate development on the donate page.
+You can fund further Weblate development on Bountysource.
 Funds collected there are used to fund gratis hosting for libre software projects, and further development of Weblate.
-Please check the the donate page for details, such as funding goals and rewards you can get by being a funder.
+Please check the Bountysource page for details, such as funding goals and rewards you can get by being a funder.